 Fiona Mathews, Chair

-Fiona has been Chair since 2015 and is also Associate Professor of Mammalian Biology at The University of Exeter.
+Fiona has been Chair since 2015 and is also Professor of Environmental Biology, University of Sussex.
 She researches a wide range of species, but has a particular interest in bats.

 Rodger Pressland, Honorary Treasurer

 Rodger is a member of the Chartered Institute of Managements Accountants, with experience gained in the accountancy profession; commercial, NHS and Charity sectors.
 He holds a diploma in Charity Accounting, from the Institute of Chartered Accountants and an MSc, in Charity Accounting and Financial Management, from the Cass Business School, City University London.
 He plans to keep us on track financially and use his charity sector expertise to help further the society’s aims generally.

 Paul has been a member of the Society since he was a teenager, his interest in mammals sparked by reading the first edition of its Handbook.
 He is now semi-retired after careers as a University lecturer and then as an ecological consultant, specialising in mammals, particularly otters, dormice and badgers.